 JP Markets FSP license suspended

-According to JP Markets' BD manager, Phumulani Nkosinathi Simamane, there is no reason behind the temporary suspension.
+According to JP Markets’ BD manager, Phumulani Nkosinathi Simamane, there is no reason behind the temporary suspension.
 It might rather be an embarrassing situation as the forex broker forgot to pay levies on time.
-When the company's FSP number was registered, Justin (the founder of the JP Markets) was using a jpinvest.co.za web address, however they no longer use this domain.
+When the company’s FSP number was registered, Justin (the founder of the JP Markets) was using a jpinvest.co.za web address.
+However, the JP team no longer uses the jpinvest.co.za domain.
 After numerous email account updates to his jpmarkets.co.za address, the FSP regulator failed to update their system.
 So, they did not receive any warnings or notice from the regulator.
 While this could have easily been avoided if the email address had been updated.
 The FX broker took the responsibility since they should have followed up and paid on time.

 In the interests of transparency, the FX broker has attached the notice clearly outlining the reasons for suspension.
 Moreover, the FX broker had paid the outstanding amount 2 days before FSP suspended the license, and are in process to have this unfortunate oversight remedied immediately.

-However, the brokerage firm has been apologizing for any concern that it may have caused and assures that the investor's funds are safe and secure.
-It is business as usual as the grounds for suspension have already been remedied, we are just waiting for the FCSA to update the suspension status on the website.
+However, the brokerage firm has been apologizing for any concern that it may have caused.
+They have tried to assure that the investor’s funds are safe and secure.
+It is business as usual as the grounds for suspension have already been remedied.
+The company is just waiting for the FCSA to update the suspension status on the website.